Charles Keating (actor): Theatre

 Broadway roles include Loot by Joe Orton (1986), for which he was nominated for a Tony Award for Best Featured Actor in a Play, The Resistible Rise of Arturo Ui (1968) and The House of Atreus (1968), which comprised three classics: Agamemnon, Choephori, and Eumenides.
+In 1999 and 2000, he played the role of Malvolio in Guthrie Theater's productions of "Twelfth Night" in both years.

 In 2001, he played the role of Carney/Oscar Wilde in the Lincoln Center performance of A Man of No Importance.
+In 2004, he played Ebeneezer Scrooge in the Guthrie Theater production of "A Christmas Carol".
 In 2007, he played the role of Clement O'Donnell in the Guthrie Theater production of Brian Friel's The Home Place.

 Awards

-At the 23rd Daytime Emmy Awards, Keating won the 1995 Daytime Emmy Award for Outstanding Lead Actor in a Drama Series for his performance in the role of Carl Hutchins on Another World.
+At the 23rd Daytime Emmy Awards, Keating won the 1996 Daytime Emmy Award for Outstanding Lead Actor in a Drama Series for his performance in the role of Carl Hutchins on Another World.

 Death

 Keating died of lung cancer at the age of 72 on 8 August 2014 in Weston, Connecticut.
 He was survived by his wife, Mary, and the couple's two sons.